Table Of Contents

 How Effective is it?

-Effectiveness is important when considering birth control methods and Outercourse is nearly 100 percent effective if done correctly.
+Effectiveness is very important when considering birth control options.
+Outercourse is 100% effective at preventing pregnancy, when done correctly.

 In order for Outercourse to be effective you need to make sure that no bodily fluids are exchanged with the vagina.
 This includes pre-ejaculate (or pre-cum).